TingFf/PicoCTF/ReverseEngineering/weirdSnake/README.md

 ## WriteUp
 NA
 ## Stuff Learned
-1. How to dissasemble python bytecode and reversing it
+1. How to disassemble python bytecode and reversing it.